Rudranath Trek 2025: Scenic Beauty, Package & Safety Tips

 Set amidst the high altitude ranges, concerns regarding Rudranath Trek safety are undeniably very valid questions.
 Yes the trek to Rudranath is indeed very safe and reliable, trails and much clearer safety protocols are sure to ease anyone’s concern.

-Difficulty level in Rudranath Trek
+Rudranath Trek Guide

 Day 01- Pick up to you from Dehradun to Sagar village by tempo traveler (10/11 hours) over night stay hotel/ Home stay